Home/Building Blocks/Hallucination Detection

 Detection Methods

-Five approaches to detecting hallucinations, each with different tradeoffs.
+Five approaches to detecting hallucinations, each with different tradeoffs in accuracy, cost, and speed.

 1